-Henry Han, PhD Assistant Professor of Management, The College of New Jersey; Senior Fellow, Management Department, The Wharton SchoolAbout Henry: Xu Han (“Henry”) is currently an assistant professor at the College of New Jersey and a senior fellow in the Management Department at the Wharton School of the University of Pennsylvania.
-Henry earned his Bachelor in International Law from China Foreign Affair University and PhD in Management (Strategy) from Guanghua School of Management at Peking University.
-Henry’s broad research interest lies in the intersection of entrepreneurship and strategy.
-Specifically, Henry is interested in understanding how startup or established companies create value through business model innovation or entrepreneurial strategies.
-He is particularly interested in firms in FinTech and CleanTech sectors.
-Henry’s research have been published in influential academic and practitioner-oriented journals (e.g., Strategic Entrepreneurship Journal, PKU Business Review) and presented in multiple international conferences (e.g., Annual Conferences of Academy of Management and Strategic Management Society).
-He received Best Empirical Paper Award from the Entrepreneurship Division of Academy of Management in 2017.
-In addition, Henry sits on the Editorial Board of Management and Organization Review.
-Henry teaches venture capital, business model innovation, entrepreneurship and strategic management at various universities.
-He also writes Wharton cases on the business model of entrepreneurial firms and venture capital investments in the context of China (and enjoys teaching them in his class).
-Meanwhile, Henry runs a CleanTech startup company as the President and CFO while advising a number of startup or established companies in both US and China on various business issues.
+Henry Han, PhD Assistant Professor of Management, The College of New Jersey; Senior Fellow, Management Department, The Wharton SchoolAbout Henry: Xu Han (“Henry”) is an assistant professor at the College of New Jersey and an adjunct assistant professor in the Management Department at the Wharton School, the University of Pennsylvania.
+Henry earned his bachelor’s in international law from China Foreign Affairs University and a PhD in management (strategy) from Guanghua School of Management at Peking University.
+Henry’s broad research interest lies in understanding how firms create value and sustained competitive advantage through corporate entrepreneurship and business model innovation.
+He is particularly interested in firms in finance and renewable energy sectors.
+Henry’s research has been published in influential academic and practitioner-oriented journals (e.g., Strategic Entrepreneurship Journal, PKU Business Review) and presented in multiple international conferences (e.g., annual conferences of Academy of Management and Strategic Management Society).
+He received “Best Empirical Paper Award" from the Entrepreneurship Division of the Academy of Management.
+He is also a member of the editorial board of Management and Organization Review.
+Henry’s teaching is focused on a diverse set of strategy and entrepreneurship related topics (e.g., business model innovation, venture capital, and corporate entrepreneurship) in undergraduate, MBA, and Executive Education programs.
+He also writes teaching cases on business model innovation and venture capital investments, which have been published at the Wharton School and Harvard Business School.
+In 2017, Henry co-founded and runs a U.S. CleanTech startup company which has been funded by National Science Foundation and Department of Energy.
+He also advises firms in both U.S. and China on various strategy and entrepreneurship issues.